 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+Use the menu to see other pages.

 People with bone cancer may experience the following symptoms or signs.
-Sometimes, people with bone cancer do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not cancer.
+Sometimes, people with bone cancer do not have any of these changes.
+Or, the cause of a symptom may be a different medical condition that is not cancer.

 Pain.
-The earliest symptoms of bone cancer are pain and swelling in the area in which the tumor is located.
-The pain may come and go at first, then become more severe and steady later.
-The pain may get worse with movement, and there may be swelling in the soft tissue nearby.
-A tumor that occurs near or in joints may cause the joint to swell and become tender or stiff, which means a person may have a limited and painful range of movement.
+The earliest symptoms of bone cancer are pain and swelling where the tumor is located.
+The pain may come and go at first.
+Then it can become more severe and steady later.
+The pain may get worse with movement, and there may be swelling in nearby soft tissue.
+Learn more about cancer and pain.

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of cancer care and treatment.
-This may also be called symptom management, palliative care, or supportive care.
-Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.
+If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
+This may be called palliative care or supportive care.
+It is often started soon after diagnosis and continued throughout treatment.
+Be sure to talk with your health care team about the symptoms you experience, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis.
 It explains what tests may be needed to learn more about the cause of the symptoms.
 Use the menu to choose a different section to read in this guide.